wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk.rst

     .. note::
         In order to execute this command, you must have administrator rights.

-4. Send the folder with the compiled Wazuh files:
+4. Send the folder with the compiled Wazuh files from the Linux system:

     To perform this step, users can use the tool of their choice, but we find very useful to use `Putty <https://www.putty.org/>`_